sballesteros/linked-data-registry/README.md

 ### PUT /users/{username}

-Register an user.
+Register a user.
 A user has to be a [Person](http://schema.org/Person).

 request body: